Are All Kayak Scupper Plugs Universal?

 When too much water splashes in from the kayak’s sides, simply release the plugs to allow the water to drain out.

 Kayakers use a bilge pump to remove excess water from their kayak.
-It’s necessary to have a bilge pump if you’re going to travel to rough waters.
-But what if you don’t have one?
+You need a bilge pump if you’re going to travel to rough waters.
 Read my guide to learn how to stay safe.

 not all scupper plugs are universal